 Opiate (or opioid) addiction is one of the most prominent forms of drug abuse worldwide, and it has been estimated that, in the United States alone, three million people are affected by opiate abuse.
 Opiates refer to any type of narcotic opioid that is derived from opium poppy plants.
 Opiates work to depress the nervous system and are commonly used to reduce pain or to aid in helping people fall asleep.
 They can also be used to quiet feelings of uneasiness and to help one rest and relax.
 Some of the most common opiates include heroin, morphine, vicodin, codeine, oxycontin, and percocet.

 Regardless of what type of opiate abuse you struggle with, there is help available to you.
-At Vantage Point of Northwest Arkansas, we strive to meet the individual needs of every individual who walks through our doors.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we strive to meet the individual needs of every individual who walks through our cnter’s doors.
 For over 30 years, we have successfully provided services for children, adolescents, adults, and seniors who find themselves struggling with mental illness drug addiction.
-Our caring professionals make it their goal to ensure that every person who receives treatment at Vantage Point is provided with services that are truly tailored to meet each and every one of his or her specific needs.
+Our caring professionals make it their goal to ensure that every person who receives treatment an rehab at Vantage Point is provided with services that are truly tailored to meet each and every one of his or her specific needs.